python/cpython/Doc/library/msvcrt.rst

 .. function:: get_osfhandle(fd)

    Return the file handle for the file descriptor *fd*.
-Raises :exc:`IOError` if *fd* is not recognized.
+Raises :exc:`OSError` if *fd* is not recognized.